Sessions

 Log

 The log starts with a release-day seed and grows forward from there.
 On the 13th and 26th, add a folder at sessions/YYYY-MM-DD/index.html and link it here.
+The A cycle closes on the 13th; the B cycle closes on the 26th.
+Wednesday sessions can then reflect on what the cycle closed and convert one streak, image, card, or prompt into playable material.
 The route shape is documented more deeply in spw-workbench.

 Session Format